You probably spent a lot of time recording, mixing, more recording, more mixing, adding effects and finally doing the end mix. Now what?

 What is the best way to deliver your tracks?

-If that mix sounds a bit wimpy compared to your idol’s tracks, don’t worry: as long you are satisfied with the sound balance when you play at a loud enough volume it’s okay.
+If that mix sounds a bit wimpy compared to your idol’s tracks, don’t worry: as long you are satisfied with the sonic balance when you play at a loud enough volume it’s okay.

 Anything is good, as long as it is NOT compressed.
 So, no mp3 and no aac.
 If you mixed your tracks in your DAW at 16bit then render the final mix to a 16bit file.
 Did you mix at 24bit then a 24bit file, etcetera.
 As for sample rate: minimal 44khz, maximal 96khz.
 So, these are the formats: